PVOBrien/taskmaster/README.md

 ## Overview

-A task app to learn the ins and outs of Android app development.
+A taskLocal app to learn the ins and outs of Android app development.

 ## Ongoing Work: